 Rautins’ a Canadian basketball prodigy of his own, is responsible for the last Canadian triple-double BasketballBuzz could find against NCAA division one teams, with 13 points, 13 assists and 11 rebounds against Boston College on February 19, 1983.
 A talented Rautins notched three career triple-doubles in two seasons, including two in less than 40 days apart.

 Recently, several Canadian players, including Barrett himself, have come close to adding their names to the conversation.
-R.J. nearly missed out with the most dominant game of his career, a 23 points, 16 rebounds, 9 assists outburst in Duke’s only second loss of the season as they fell in overtime 95-91 to same Head Coach that coached and recruited Rautins, as the Syracuse Orange pulled off the upset on January 14, 2019.
+R.J. nearly missed out with the most dominant game of his career, 23 points, 16 rebounds and 9 assists.
+Duke’s only second loss of the season as they fell in overtime 95-91 to the same head coach that coached and recruited Rautins, as the Syracuse Orange pulled off the upset on January 14, 2019.

 Current freshman Dalano Banton (Western Kentucky) came up two points shy with an 8 point, 13 rebounds and 10 assist outing against the Wisconsin Badgers on December 29, 2018.
 Former Kentucky Wildcats’ Shai Gilgeous-Alexander and current Clippers’ point guard came close with a 17 point, 10 assists and 7 rebound effort against Ole Miss on Feb 24.
 2018.

 With so much talent surrounding R.J.
 Barrett, it wouldn’t be surprising if he notched at least one more triple-double before his collegiate career is enshrined as the best ever by a Canadian.